School suspension, exclusion or expulsion

 - Misconduct: when a student behaves inappropriately or irresponsibly.
 Such behaviour includes breaking the Law, being violent or threatening towards other students or teachers, bringing drugs or alcohol to school, significant damage to property and stealing.

 - Other Behaviour: This refers to any behaviour that does not fit into the other two categories, but that threatens the 'good order' of the school.
-This can mean a lot of different things, for example behaving in a way that prevents other students from learning.
-However, it does not generally refer to minor things such as being untidy or talking too much (unless this behaviour is extreme and has been going on for a long time).
+This can mean a lot of different things, for example behaving in a way that prevents other students from learning, persistent bullying or harassment of students or members of staff.

 would a child be suspended, excluded or expelled?